indigo-dc/flaat/README.md

-# FLAsk support for handling Access Tokens - FLAAT
+# FLAsk support for handling oidc Access Tokens - FLAAT

 Tested OIDC Providers are
 - IAM of the [Deep Hybrid Datacloud](https://deep-hybrid-datacloud.eu) project.
+- EGI
 - Unity / B2Access as used in the Helmholtz-Data-Federation
 - KIT's Shibboleth installation
 - Google